 Visas

 Teaching grantees will need a Limited Stay Visa (VITAS) and a work permit from the Ministry of Manpower.
-AMINEF will provide assistance to obtain such permits.
+AMINEF will provide assistance in obtaining such permits.
 Although the vast majority of applications are approved, AMINEF cannot guarantee Indonesian government agencies’ approval, and in the case of a rejected application, the grantee may not be able to take up the award offer.

 How to Apply?

 AMINEF does not accept applications for the Fulbright US Scholar Program directly.
-Applicants must apply online through the website of the Council for International Exchange of Scholars’ (CIES) Fulbright US Scholar Program Catalog.
+Applicants must apply online at the Institute of International Education (IIE) website.

-Questions about application procedure and program deadline should be directed to the CIES Regional Lead, Ms. Sophia Yang, at eastasiapacific@iie.org.
+Questions about the application procedure and program deadline should be directed eastasiapacific@iie.org.

-Before deciding to apply for the US Scholar program, applicants are strongly encouraged to check the section entitled Information to consider before accepting a Fulbright Grant to Indonesia.
+Before applying for the US Scholar program, applicants are strongly encouraged to check the section entitled Information to consider before accepting a Fulbright Grant to Indonesia.